 What if I receive a Copyright Complaint (DMCA) notification?

 If you receive a notification that a Pin has been removed due a copyright complaint, it means that the Pin's content has been deleted from Pinterest at the request of the content's owner.
-If you want us to forward the information from the Copyright Complaint notification, just reply to the notification to let us know.
-We'll be happy to send it along (without any personal contact information).
+If you want us to forward the information from the Copyright Complaint notification, just email us at copyright [at] pinterest.com to let us know.
+We'll be happy to send it along (though we may remove personal contact information where appropriate).
 If your account receives too many copyright complaints, you may lose the ability to Pin new content on Pinterest, and your account may be disabled completely.

 If you believe a Pin was removed in error, you have the option to file a counter-notice by following the steps below.
-When we receive a valid counter-notice, we will forward a copy to the person who filed the original complaint.
-If we do not receive notice within 10 business days that the submitter of the original complaint is seeking a court order to prevent further infringement of the content at issue, we will remove the complaint from your account's record, and we may replace the content that was removed.
+When we receive a valid counter-notice, we will remove the complaint from your account's record.

 Note: There are legal and financial consequences for fraudulent and/or bad faith submissions.
 Before submitting a counter-notice, be sure that you are the actual rights holder of the removed content or that you have a good faith belief that the material was removed in error, and understand the repercussions of submitting a false claim.